TobiasMazan/Demo-project-Predictive-Analytics-2/README.md

 Then the hyperparameter tuning has been performed on a local machine using transformed dataset, cross validation grid search (_GridSearchCV_) and custom scoring function.
 Finally, best model has been found for hyperparameters- {'max_depth': 4, 'max_features': 'auto', 'n_estimators': 400} beating the null model by 36%.

 Furthermore, an automated _Azure Machine Learning_ run has been performed in which 42 different ML algorithms has been tried and tuned on a cloud compute cluster.
-The best performing _Stack Ensemble Regressor_ combined 4 gradient boosting models to achieve 76% improvement over the null model.
+The best performing _stack ensemble regressor_ combined 4 gradient boosting models to achieve 76% improvement over the null model.
 It parsed string variable 'datetime' in order to extract period of a day dependency.
 This improved the signal of meteorological data and allowed for better predictions of demand during daylight.

 _3.3.
 Model deployment and utilization_